fifty ryals 4 feat image

-During my time in Qatari jail from May 1 to 12, all because a parent of a 12-year old student at Qatar Academy believed his son’s version of an incident, I met a number of Nepalese and other inmates.
-Apparently, there were about 250 inmates in total.
+During my time in police custody from May 1 to 12, all because a parent of a 12-year old student at Qatar Academy believed his son’s version of an incident, I met a number of Nepalese and others in custody.
+Apparently, there were about 250 in total.
 A majority of them came from Asia–the Subcontinent or Far East.
 There were some Qataris too.
 (I guess the ones without ‘wasta.’
 I wonder if anyone tried for the Villagio fire ever spent any time in police custody during the trial and after the verdict.)
 I didn’t hear about, or see, anyone from the West.

 Had I been in their shoes…

-As an uneducated construction worker, I could have made the mistake of putting a toothpaste in an open book which turned out to be the sacred book of my host country and could have been thrown in jail for the transgression.
+As an uneducated construction worker, I could have made the mistake of putting a toothpaste tube in an open book, which turned out to be the sacred book of my host country and could have been remanded in police custody for the transgression.

-I could have been a teetotaller picked up by the police, while walking home one evening, and thrown in jail suspected of being drunk.
-I could have been picked up at night for simply being out and about, or on my way to my room and suspected of being responsible for something, anything they could come up with, and thrown in jail.
+I could have been a teetotaler picked up by the police, while walking home one evening, and remanded in police custody suspected of being drunk.
+I could have been picked up at night for simply being out and about, or on my way to my room and suspected of being responsible for something, anything they could come up with, and remanded in police custody.

 Stories such these were many.
-A steady stream of migrant labourers arrived in jail, daily.
+A steady stream of migrant laborers arrived at the police station, daily.
 Every day, the Nepalese amongst, them would invariably make a stop in our cell where they would be grilled.

 I could have had not a single person in Qatar supporting me in my bid to clear my name or to get a fair trial.
 With hardly a single person or institution outside reaching out to me or showing any concern about my case, about the injustice meted out to me, I might as well have ceased to exist, as far as the people outside were concerned.